deadLabCary/lab-website/joining/index.md

 ---
-title: Contact
+title: Join us
 nav:
-  order: 5
+  order: 6
-  tooltip: Email, address, and location
+  tooltip:
 ---

-# {% include icon.html icon="fa-regular fa-envelope" %}Contact
+# {% include icon.html icon="fa-regular fa-envelope" %}Join the lab!

-Want to work with us?
-Have questions about our research?
-Please reach out!
+## Available positions
+There are no current openings, but see below!

+## Other interests
+Do you have questions about our research or are you interested in working with us but there are no current open positions?
+Please feel free to reach out!
+You can contact Evan using the email (preferred) below, or check out our [scientists](https://deadlabcary.github.io/lab-website/team/) and specific [research projects](https://deadlabcary.github.io/lab-website/projects/).

 {%
   include button.html